 We conduct regular training on the Stella McCartney social sustainability programme, policies and common ethical trade challenges facing Product Suppliers, including the topic of modern slavery.
 To date, we have delivered this type of training to suppliers from all our key regions, including Italy, Hungary, India, China, Spain and Portugal.

 In June 2019, we conducted our first SMC supplier sustainability summit for Tier 1 and Tier 2 Product Suppliers working with Stella McCartney.
-The summit marked the roll out of our own sustainability standards and policies as well as providing an opportunity to share best practices on a number of sustainability topics.
-25 T1 direct suppliers received training on key social sustainability risks, including the risk of modern slavery in their supply chains.
+The summit marked the roll out of our own sustainability standards and policies as well as provided opportunity to share best practices on a number of sustainability topics.
+25 Tier 1 direct suppliers received training on the key social sustainability risks, including the risk of modern slavery in their supply chains.

 In December 2019, we piloted a collaborative supplier training in Italy with a number of other brands, focusing on the human rights due diligence including modern slavery.
 The training was delivered to several of our key suppliers in Italy.
-The content was developed and delivered by a local human rights consultant.
+The content was developed and delivered by a local human rights consultant, in collaboration with Temple University.